The Ultimate Zanzibar Visitor’s Guide

 Memorial to the slaves held in the Stone Town Slave Market.

 Zanzibar is an incredible place.
 There are so many beautiful things to see and fun things to do.
-In order to give you a better understanding of what it is like to visit Zanzibar, I have included a gallery with just some of the pictures we took on the island below.
+To give you a better understanding of what it is like to visit Zanzibar, I have included a gallery with just some of the pictures we took on the island below.

 FOLLOW ME!